aydtsang/gh-actions-fs/README.md

   your other actions
 - shell commands can pretty much run anywhere inside of steps.
 - How do you test Github Actions without destroying anything in production?
-- run when paths have changes
+- Specify Actions to run only when certain paths have changes

 ### Events
 An event is a specific activity in a repository that triggers a workflow run.